soradacroi/Genomic-ML-From-Scratch/README.md

 this one (counting.py), well when making the models (im saying the d_x_h and d_x_d models) its giving some stable models (meaning some stable values for each kmer (ig thats what its called kmer)) i havent tested yet, its 2:21 am i should sleep gn

 well its shit... also i rememeber mid way that i was thinking of counting and compairing the sequences but now i did something diff

+ok well i made the test data a litter bigger and well the acuraccy is more then 50+%...

+even if its just 51% its still better then 50 (my copium is running out)... well atleast its not going down then 50... it did but its rare and well its not really counting its more like **"Euclidean Distance"** then counting.

+...

+---

+well im not a bio student (that dont make any sense ik)

+maybe in future i will use **"Cosine Similarity"** or smt that actually works maybe??